Gender Dynamics and Homophily in a Social Network of LLM Agents: Results

 \subsection{Selection and Gender Performance in New Tie Formation}

 To examine whether similarity in gender performance shapes the dynamics of new tie formation, we fit formation-only separable temporal ERGMs to eight-week windows of the followership network.
-The upper panel of Figure~\ref{fig:two_panels} plots the odds ratio associated with a one standard deviation increase in the gender-score difference.
-Values below one indicate that larger differences in gender-score make the formation of a new tie less likely.
+The upper panel of Figure~\ref{fig:two_panels} plots the odds ratio associated with a one standard deviation increase in the gender score difference.
+Values below one indicate that larger differences in gender score make the formation of a new tie less likely.

-In the first window (weeks 1?8), the odds ratio is 0.825, meaning a one standard deviation increase in gender-score difference reduces the odds of forming a new tie by 17.5\%.
-At early stages, agents tend to form ties with others whose gender performance is similar.
+In the first window (weeks 1--8), the odds ratio is 0.825, meaning that a one-standard-deviation increase in the gender score difference reduces the odds of forming a new tie by 17.5\%.
+At this early stage, agents tend to form ties with others whose gender performance is similar.
 The effect then weakens.
 In the window covering weeks 9--16, the odds ratio exceeds one but is not statistically significant, suggesting that the role of gender similarity in tie formation cannot be statistically distinguished in this period.
 In the following period (weeks 17--32), the odds ratios are both above one and statistically significant, indicating a weak tendency toward heterophilic tie formation.
 Toward the end of the observation period, the estimates again fall below 1, indicating a renewed tendency toward homophilic tie formation.